ph-kev/ChaoticMessages.jl/docs/src/sending_a_binary_message.md

 using Measures
 ```

-We first encode a binary string into a function of time.
+We first encode a binary string as a function of time.
 If the binary digit is $0$, then the result is `b_zero = 4.0` and if the binary digit is $1$, then the result is `b_one = 4.4`.
-Each digit is spaced by a time interval of $t=2$.
+Each digit is spaced by a time interval of $t=2.0$.
 Anything else that do not correspond to any of the position of the binary string is mapped to the value of `b_zero`.

 ```@example binary
 message_unencrypted = binary_to_bmessage("101010"; )